 – Bishop Racemundo (also known as Rabi ibn Zayd) who in fact was another adviser to the Caliph, and who in the story tries to do his best for his faith community, for the Caliph, and for his friend Hasdai.

-– John of Gorze, who in fact was a diplomat from the Court of Otto I (later, Emperor of the Holy Roman Empire) to Córdoba to negotiate with the Caliph and who then was detained in Córdoba, and who in the story does not know why he is in Córdoba yet sees miracles all around him there.
+– John of Gorze, who in fact was a monk born in Lorraine, sent by Otto I of Saxony (later, Emperor of the Holy Roman Empire) to Córdoba to negotiate with the Caliph and who then was detained in Córdoba by the Caliph.
+In the story, John does not know why he is being detained in Córdoba yet manages to see miracles all around him there.
 In historical fact, John returned North after three years of detention in Córdoba, became Abbot of Gorze and after his death was canonized as Saint John of Gorze.

 4. Three Female leads

-– Wallada, who in fact was the daughter of the Caliph who came to power in al-Andalus in 1024.
+– Wallada, Muslim, who in fact was the daughter of the Caliph who came to power in al-Andalus in 1024.
 She was a very powerful and provocative woman, and the poet Ibn Zaydun was in fact a great love of her life.
 In the story, she is Abd ar-Rahman’s daughter, and sister to Hakam, and also a powerful and provocative force.

-– Lubama, who in fact was the royal Library’s acquisitions expert during the rule of Abd ar-Rahman, as well as poet, copyist, mathematician and Hakam’s private secretary, and who in the story is in love with Hasdai and tries to protect what she loves, including Hasdai, Hakam and learning.
+– Lubama, Muslim, who in fact was the royal Library’s acquisitions expert during the rule of Abd ar-Rahman, as well as a mathematician, poet, copyist, and Hakam’s private secretary, and who in the story is in love with Hasdai and tries to protect what she loves, including Hasdai, Hakam and learning.

-– Hrotsvitha, who in fact was a celebrated writer from Saxony whose writings are defamatory of Jews and Muslims, and who in the story comes to Córdoba to stir the Christian population to revolt and to gather information she can use to defame the Caliph and Muslim rule.
+– Hrotsvitha, Christian, who in fact was a celebrated Tenth Century writer from Saxony some of whose writings are defamatory of Jews and Muslims, and who in the story comes to Córdoba to stir the Christian population to revolt and to gather information she can use to defame the Caliph and Muslim rule.

 Other Historical Characters

-• Ibn Zaydun, real-life poet and lover of Wallada.
+• Ibn Zaydun, Muslim, real-life poet and lover of Wallada.

-• Ibn Abdus, the Caliph’s Vizier, who in the story is jealous of Ibn Zaydun.
+• Ibn Abdus, Muslim, Abd ar-Rahman’s real-life Vizier, who in the story is jealous of Ibn Zaydun.